 The Krenn Fossil Collection

-Our upcoming exhibition showcases a private collection of fossils dating from the Cretaceous and Jurassic periods that have never before been seen by the public.
-From Ichthyosaur’s to Plesiosaur’s, all of these incredibly rare specimens have been found along Whitby’s ancient coastline and provide a fascinating visual and educational display to people of all ages.
+This exhibition showcased a private collection of fossils dating from the Cretaceous and Jurassic periods that had never before been seen by the public.
+From Ichthyosaur’s to Plesiosaur’s, all of these incredibly rare specimens were found along Whitby’s ancient coastline and provided a fascinating visual and educational display to people of all ages.

 Neogeographies – An Exhibition by Helen Snell